rogdooley/OSEP-Code-And-Notes/Notes/Modules/07 Advanced Antivirus Evasion.md

   ret             ; Pop return address into EIP and jump back
 ```

-### Summary
-- **EIP**: Points to the next instruction to execute, controls the flow of the program.
-- **ESP**: Points to the top of the stack, manages function calls, local variables, and dynamic memory allocation.

-Understanding these registers is crucial for tasks such as debugging, reverse engineering, and low-level programming, where you need to closely manage and inspect the execution flow and stack state of a program.

 ### 64-bit Registers RIP and RSP

 The `RIP` (Instruction Pointer) and `RSP` (Stack Pointer) are equivalent to `EIP` and `ESP` in the x86-64 architecture (also known as x64 or AMD64), which is an extension of the x86 architecture.
 Here’s an explanation of `RIP` and `RSP` and how they function in the context of 64-bit computing: